danielfavero/ethical_mortgage_loans/README.md

 These files are relevant for Daniel Favero's Final Course material work

-The TCC report can be found as a word document named: Explainable AI ethics.docx
+The TCC report can be found as a word document named: Ethics on Tech - Explainable AI towards to a more Humane World.docx

 The Python Notebooks used for the analysis is split into 3